OpenDSA/OpenDSA/RST/source/Glossary.rst

       A list-like structure in which elements are inserted only at one end, and removed only from the other one end.

+   quicksort
+      A sort that is :math:`\Theta(n \log n)` in the best and average cases, though :math:`\Theta(n^2)` in the worst case.
+However, a reasonable implmentation will make the worst case occur under exceedingly rare circumstances.
+Due to its tight inner loop, it tends to run better than any other known sort in general cases.
+Thus, it is a popular sort to use in code libraries.
+It works by divide and conquor, by selecting a :term:`pivot` value, splitting the list into parts that are either less than or greater than the pivot, and then sorting the two parts.

+   radix
+      Synonym for :term:`base`.
+The number of digits in a number representation.
+For example, we typically represent numbers in base (or radix) 10.
+Hexidecimal is base (or radix) 16.

+   radix sort
+      A sorting algorithm that works by processing records with :math:`k` digit keys in :math:`k` passes, where each pass sorts the records according to the current digit.
+At the end of the process, the records will be sorted.
+This can be efficient if the number of digits is small compared to the number of records.
+However, if the :math:`n` records all have unique key valuse, than at least :math:`\Omega(\log n)` digits are required, leading to an :math:`\Omega(n \log n)` sorting algorithm that tends to be much slower than other sorting algorithms like :term:`quicksort` or :term:`mergesort`.

    random permutation
       One of the :math:`n!` possible permutations for a set of :math:`n` element is selected in such a way that each